cyneuro/CI-BioEng-Class/fear_simulation/README.md

 1. Apply a 0.2 nA current.
 What is the oscillation frequency?
 What emotional state can it correspond to?
 2. Apply a 1.0 nA current.
 What is the oscillation frequency?
 What emotional state can it correspond to?

+## To submit

+Submit a single Word document with:
+1. Answers to the questions in the **To do** section.
+2. Screenshots of the Terminal window showing the oscillation frequencies.

+Additionally, sumbit 2 short videos showcasing micro:bit flashing for the two cases.